What Is Git? Differences From CVS, Key Commands, and Why It Matters for Teams

 - Branching Strategy: Teams can isolate work in branches, making it easier to manage features, fixes, and releases.

-- Code Review: Pull requests (on platforms like GitHub or GitLab) facilitate peer review before code is merged.
+- Code Review: Pull requests (on platforms like GitHub or GitLab) help peer review before code is merged.

 - Traceability: Every change is tracked with author information and timestamps, creating accountability.